nacnud123/D3-Releases/ReadME.txt

 VR with Andrew helped with movement and item interaction. https://www.youtube.com/channel/UCG8bDPqp3jykCGbx-CiL7VQ

-This game has no sounds.

-Works with steam vr with index and vive controllers.
+Works with Steam VR with Index and Vive controllers.
+The Vive controllers are recomened.

 Please do not redistribute this project.